ongr-io/ElasticsearchBundle/Resources/doc/mapping.rst

 .. important:: be sure your @ES\\Document class’es implements DocumentInterface, otherwise it will not work.

 ``@ES\Document(type="content")`` Annotation defines that this class will represent elasticsearch type.
 ``type`` parameter is for type name.
-This param is optional, if there will be no param set Elasticsearch bundle will create type with lowercase class name.
-Additional params:
+This parameter is optional, if there will be no parameter set Elasticsearch bundle will create type with lowercase class name.
+Additional parameters:

--  **TTL (time to live)** - ``_ttl={"enabled": true, "default": "1d"}``
-   param with which you can enable documents to have time to live and set default time interval.
+-  **TTL (time to live)** - ``_ttl={"enabled": true, "default": "1d"}`` parameter with which you can enable documents to have time to live and set default time interval.
 After time runs out document deletes itself automatically.

 .. note:: You can use time units specified in `elasticsearch documentation`_.
 ESB parses it if needed, e.g. for type mapping update.